arivdebnath/Thorn/README.md

 # Thorn - A Language

-A Functional Language written in C.
+A functional language written in C.